markets/suchtube/README.md

 - Node.js

-Currently this package officially supports (is tested against) Node v7+.
+Currently this package officially supports (and is tested against) Node v8.3+.
 If you need to manage different Node environments, a version manager (like [creationix/nvm](https://github.com/creationix/nvm) or [tj/n](https://github.com/tj/n)) is recommended.

 - YouTube Data API key